orbitalquark/textadept/docs/api.md

 The run or compile warning marker number.

+<a id="textadept.run.build_commands"></a>
+#### `textadept.run.build_commands` &lt;table&gt;

+Map of project root paths and "makefiles" to their associated "build" shell command line strings or functions that return such strings.
+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the project's root directory and the environment is Textadept's environment.

+<a id="textadept.run.compile_commands"></a>
+#### `textadept.run.compile_commands` &lt;table&gt;

+Map of filenames, file extensions, and lexer names to their associated "compile" shell command line strings or functions that return such strings.
+Command line strings may have the following macros:

+  - `%f`: The file's name, including its extension.
+  - `%e`: The file's name, excluding its extension.
+  - `%d`: The file's directory path.
+  - `%p`: The file's full path.

+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the current file's parent directory and the environment is Textadept's environment.

+<a id="textadept.run.run_commands"></a>
+#### `textadept.run.run_commands` &lt;table&gt;

+Map of filenames, file extensions, and lexer names to their associated "run" shell command line strings or functions that return strings.
+Command line strings may have the following macros:

+  - `%f`: The file's name, including its extension.
+  - `%e`: The file's name, excluding its extension.
+  - `%d`: The file's directory path.
+  - `%p`: The file's full path.

+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the current file's parent directory and the environment is Textadept's environment.

 <a id="textadept.run.run_in_background"></a>
 #### `textadept.run.run_in_background`

 Run shell commands silently in the background.
 The default value is `false`.

+<a id="textadept.run.run_project_commands"></a>
+#### `textadept.run.run_project_commands` &lt;table&gt;

+Map of project root paths to their associated "run" shell command line strings or functions that return such strings.
+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the project's root directory and the environment is Textadept's environment.

+<a id="textadept.run.test_commands"></a>
+#### `textadept.run.test_commands` &lt;table&gt;

+Map of project root paths to their associated "test" shell command line strings or functions that return such strings.
+Functions may also return a working directory and process environment table to operate in.
+By default, the working directory is the project's root directory and the environment is Textadept's environment.

 ### Functions defined by `textadept.run`